BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 **Usability Features:**

 * Import or export via QR or a variety of text specifications.
-* Integrate with Clipboard, files, MicroSDs, NFCs, or printing, as you prefer.
+* Integrate with Clipboard, files, MicroSDs, or printing, as you prefer.
+* Additionally integrate with NFCs, but please consider this feature _experimental_ as discussed in "Using NFC Tags".
 * View & identify unique seeds using [Object Identity Blocks](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2021-002-digest.md#object-identity-block).
 * Sign using PSBTs.